mgreenly/dockerimages/alpine-stack/README.md

 ## Introduction

-This is a [Docker](https://www.docker.com/) image for a [Stack](http://docs.haskellstack.org/en/stable/README.html) based [Haskell](https://www.haskell.org/) development environment on [Alpine Linux](http://alpinelinux.org/).
+This is a [Docker](https://www.docker.com/) image for a [Stack](http://docs.haskellstack.org/en/stable/README.html) based [Haskell](https://www.haskell.org/) development on [Alpine Linux](http://alpinelinux.org/).

-It allows you to build very small Docker images for Stack based Haskell applications.
+It allows you to build very small Docker images from Haskell applications.

 Approximately 8MB for a typical hello world application vs over 1.5GB for Stack's fpco/stack-run image.